 In this sequel to Sharktopus, two Piranhacondas hunt down their stolen egg.
 The scientist who stole the egg hitchikes the island and meets up with a movie crew on-set of filming.
 The star, ...
 See full summary »

 Doctor Baines has been conducting genetic experiments on piranhas and has made them virtually unstoppable.
-Unfortunately, his assistants, Maggie and Paul, accidentally release the hybrids into the Lost River Lake threatening to destroy everyone in their path.
+Unfortunately, Maggie, a private investigator, and Paul, an environmentalist, while searching for 2 people who disappeared in the area, accidentally release the hybrids into the Lost River Lake threatening to destroy everyone in their path.
 Can they prevent the flesh-eating piranhas from escaping into the ocean and spawning?
 Written by

 Rather than shoot new special effects for the film, Roger Corman simply recycled the effects from the original.
 Sets and props were also designed to look like the first film to help accommodate the recycling of the special effects.
 See more »